hcl-emacs/terraform-mode/README.md

 #### `terraform-indent-level`(Default: `2`)

 Indentation size.
-You need to call `revert-buffer` if you change this value outer of hook such as `eval-expression`.
+You need to call `revert-buffer` if you change this value outside of a hook such as `eval-expression`.

 ## Sample Configuration